CindyJS/CindyJS/ref/CindyXR.md

 | `hidecanvas` | `‹boolean›` | Whether to hide or show the main (non-WebGL) CindyJS canvas (default: true, i.e., hide). |

 VR and AR devices might have a different screen refresh rate than the main monitor the rest of the browser is running on.
-Thus, we unfortunately can't use `'csdraw'` for rendering to the canvas, as it is internally tied to `window.requestAnimationFrame` in CindyJS.
+Thus, we unfortunately can't use `'*draw'` for rendering to the canvas, as it is internally tied to `window.requestAnimationFrame` in CindyJS.
 However, to get the right refresh rate for WebXR, `XRSession.requestAnimationFrame` needs to be used.
 Thus, the user needs to specify a CindyScript rendering callback function that is then called by `XRSession.requestAnimationFrame`.
-For this, either the command `xr` can be used to set a rendering callback or the user can instead use `'xrdraw'`
+For this, either the command `xr` can be used to set a rendering callback or the user can instead use `'*xrdraw'`

 ```html
 <script id="csinit" type="text/x-cindyscript">